Beaches and Recreational Waters in Minnesota

 Many local public health departments monitor beach water quality.
 MDH maintains a listing of Contact information for County/City Local Health Departments in Minnesota.

-The Minnesota Pollution Control Agency administers the MPCA Lake Superior Monitoring Program.
+The Minnesota Department of Health administers the Minnesota Lake Superior Beach Monitoring Program.
 This federally sponsored program monitors bacterial counts at swimming beaches along the Minnesota North Shore of Lake Superior.
 Warnings to swimmers are posted when the counts are above acceptable levels.

 When public health officials, in conjunction with state and local authorities, determine that the waters are safe for swimming.
 Testing and analysis typically take at least 48 hours.